openenclave/openenclave/docs/DesignDocs/ExtendedEnclaveInitializationData.md

 Verification of reports with EEID requires a fully populated `oe_eeid_t` and it performs the following steps (not necessarily in this order):

 - Create a SHA256 context and restore the internal state to `hash_state`,
-- re-measure the addition of heap, and thread sections with stacks (number of thread section is decided by the number of TCS pages) with the settings from `size_settings` (starting at address `vaddr` and with `entry_point` in the TCS control pages),
+- re-measure the addition of heap and thread sections with stacks using the updated `size_settings`.
+Note that the number of TCS pages determines the number of thread sections.
+The measurement starts at address `vaddr` and includes `entry_point` in the TCS control pages,
 - measure the additional page containing the `oe_eeid_t` (filled with the entire `oe_eeid_t`, including `data`),
 - check that the final hash matches the hash reported in the extended report (e.g. MRENCLAVE),
 - check the identity of the signer of the extended image (e.g. public key corresponding to `OE_DEBUG_SIGN_KEY`),